 For those struggling with focus and productivity, the app, Todoist, helps individuals organize their schedules, with options to organize projects into sections and subtasks.

 9. Digitally detox yourself regularly

 Digital detox refers to a period when an individual avoids using technology such as smartphones, laptops, or televisions.
-For digital nomads, their work requires the use of technology throughout the working day.
+Digital nomads, their work requires the use of technology throughout the working day.

 This frequent use can cause physical issues such as headaches and insomnia, as well as mental health problems such as stress and anxiety.
 Constant connectivity can also make it difficult for location-independent workers to separate their personal life from their work.

-The overuse of social media and the negative effects it can cause is another issue associated with the use of technology.
+The overuse of social media and the negative effects it can cause is other issues associated with the use of technology.
 Multiple studies have found that there’s a strong link between heavy social media use and mental health issues such as anxiety and depression as well as feelings of inadequacy or isolation.

 By committing to time away from electronic devices, people can mitigate some of the negative feelings associated with constant connectivity.

 10. Consider Global Health Insurance or Travel Insurance